keshi1i1/BSIT-2-1_Group-2/README.md

 P.S.
 This is an incomplete system that only focuses on design and some functions (GUI).
 We have not implemented the data structures needed yet.
 In the future, expect a change in our system as we learn the data structures needed like Hash Table and other stuffs.
+In addition, please do not expect many commits from us.
+I told everyone that only after they are done with their GUI is when we will be pushing in our own branch.